Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Wood fired oven chef

-Pizzas, flatbreads, and sandwiches can be cooked at temperatures of between 575°F - 800°F by placing them on the very hot oven floor.
-Remember, if your oven dome 800°F, the oven floor will typically be cooler than that temperature.
+Pizzas, flatbreads, and sandwiches can be cooked at higher temperatures of between 575°F - 800°F by placing them on the very hot oven floor.
+Remember, if your 800°F, the will typically be cooler than that temperature.
 You'll need to experiment with how your own oven performs.

 Pizzas cooking in pizza oven